marckean/marcseparation/_docs/15-report_mistakes.md

 ---
 There are many errors in this report.
 Like I was saying [here](/marcseparation/#the-family-report---why-were-here), someone's interpretation using a pen/paper to note things down is prone for errors, humans are not perfect, they make mistakes.

 You need to seriously question the credibility of this report writer.
+For a report that costs $18K, you wouldn't expect any mistakes, especially like these.

 As the audio of the sessions wasn't recorded either digitally or analog, there's no way to prove the accuracy of anything in the report and based on the [contradictions](/marcseparation/report_contradictions/) and the mistakes which I have listed here, this entire report is questionable.